-The Vision of the Gulf Integrated Spill Response Consortium (GISR) is to understand and predict the fundamental behavior of petroleum fluids in the ocean environment.
-This capability is critical to inform decisions during response to oil spills and for development of mitigation plans, ultimately yielding significant environmental and financial savings.
-The Mission of this consortium is to develop a multi-scale modeling system validated by field and laboratory experiments to track the pathways of transforming hydrocarbons released from deep oil spills in the Gulf of Mexico.
-Our approach will be to conduct a multi-scale suite of field and laboratory experiments that target critical deficiencies in our understanding of the physical, chemical, and biological behavior of petroleum fluids as they transit the Gulf from a deep oil spill to the beach, marsh, estuary, or atmosphere, and to synthesize this understanding through the application of a validated, multi-scale numerical model of petroleum fate and transport in the Gulf.
+Dr. Piers Chapman at Texas A&M University was awarded an RFP-I grant at $14,403,000 to lead the GoMRI Gulf of Mexico Integrated Spill Response Consortium (GISR) that eventually consisted 26 PIs from 12 collaborative institutions, 28 other researchers and technical personnel, and 33 students, for a total of 87 research team members (not all of these were permanent members of the research group throughout the project).
+The goals of GISR were to understand and predict the fundamental behavior of petroleum fluids in the ocean environment and to develop a multi-scale modeling system validated by field and laboratory experiments to track the pathways of transforming hydrocarbons released from deep oil spills in the Gulf of Mexico.
+GISR investigations included a multi-scale suite of field and laboratory experiments that targeted critical deficiencies in the understanding of the physical, chemical, and biological behavior of petroleum fluids as they transit the Gulf from a deep oil spill to the beach, marsh, estuary, or atmosphere.
+GISR planned to synthesize this understanding through the application of a validated, multi-scale numerical model of petroleum fate and transport in the Gulf, and this was achieved.

 Project Research Overview (2015):

 An overview of the project research activities from the GoMRI 2015 Meeting in Houston.